-Initial opportunities to engage in this work have included a series of DEI-related focus groups and a Department-wide culture and climate survey; the creation of a DEI Task Force to inform the development of desired culture change and to set goals, strategies, and tactics; and targeted workgroups charged with implementing the tactics identified by the Task Force.
+Initial opportunities to engage in this work have included a series of DEI-related focus groups and a Department-wide culture and climate survey; the creation of a DEI Task Force to inform the development of desired culture change and to set goals, strategies, and tactics; targeted workgroups charged with implementing the tactics identified by the Task Force; and the formation of permanent leadership structure, namely the DEI Leadership and Advisory Council.
 Opportunities increase continuously as our efforts expand.

 Commitment to the Department’s three-fold mission necessitates building a pipeline of diverse and talented scientists, clinicians, and professionals.
 A necessary part of this effort requires working to counteract the persistent inequities of both medical care and training that have been imposed upon many populations.